Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__03_04.mp3"></audio>

-A |   What is it?
+A:    What is it?
-B |   It’s a book.
+B:    It’s a book.
-A |   What are they?
+A:    What are they?
-B |   They’re books.
+B:    They’re books.
-A |   What is it?
+A:    What is it?
-B |   It’s a key.
+B:    It’s a key.
-A |   What are they?
+A:    What are they?
-B |   They’re keys.
+B:    They’re keys.
-A |   What is it?
+A:    What is it?
-B |   It’s a watch.
+B:    It’s a watch.
-A |   What are they?
+A:    What are they?
-B |   They’re watches.
+B:    They’re watches.
-A |   What is it?
+A:    What is it?
-B |   It’s a dictionary.
+B:    It’s a dictionary.
-A |   What are they?
+A:    What are they?
-B |   They’re dictionaries.
+B:    They’re dictionaries.